UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: System Model and Problem Formulation

-In particular, we consider that all the sensors collaborate as a cluster to transmit a common message $s$, which is a CSCG random variable with zero mean and unit variance (i.e., $s\sim\mathcal{CN}(0,1)$).
-Such common information can be obtained at different sensors either by their independent sensing (e.g., the common temperature information) or via sharing with each other.
-At any time instant $t\in\mathcal T$, the transmit signal of sensor $k\in\mathcal K$ is $\sqrt{P_{k}(t)}e^{j\varphi_{k}(t)}s$, where $P_k(t)\ge 0$ and $\varphi_{k}(t)\in[-\pi,\pi]$ denote sensor $k$'s transmit power and signal phase, respectively.
-Suppose that each sensor $k\in\mathcal K$ is subject to a maximum average power budget $P^{\rm ave}_k$.
-Therefore, the average transmit power constraint for each sensor $k$ is given by
+In particular, we consider that all the GNs collaborate as a swarm to transmit a common message $s$, which is a circularly symmetric complex Gaussian (CSCG) random variable with zero mean and unit variance (i.e., $s\sim\mathcal{CN}(0,1)$).\footnote{For the common message obtaining, the ground IoT devices (e.g., monitoring sensors) first generate the messages (e.g., physical phenomenon) and send them to the GN nearby.
+Then, the GN summarizes and processes the received messages as the common messages.
+After that, the common messages are shared to other GNs by D2D communications.
+As the GNs are generally located in a very short distance, the energy consumed for data sharing is negligible as compared to the energy consumed for transmission towards the UAV.} At any time instant $t\in\mathcal T$, the transmit signal of GN $k\in\mathcal K$ is $\sqrt{P_{k}(t)}e^{j\varphi_{k}(t)}s$, where $P_k(t)\ge 0$ and $\varphi_{k}(t)\in[-\pi,\pi]$ denote GN $k$'s transmit power and signal phase, respectively.
+Suppose that each GN $k\in\mathcal K$ is subject to a maximum average power budget $P^{\rm ave}_k$.
+Therefore, the average transmit power constraint for each GN $k$ is given by

 Then, the received signal at the UAV at any time instant $t\in \mathcal{T}$ is given by